 If you haven’t used your office space in several years, you need to make sure the infrastructure is functioning properly.
 Be certain heat, AC, and the like are running correctly.

 Additionally, check that your computers, monitors, copiers, and other machinery are in good working order.
 You may need to update software, operating systems, security, or internet speeds to bring everything up to date.

 Between new illnesses, power grid strains, unpredictable weather, and other factors, working at the office may still have to be flexible as you move forward.
 It’s best not to be too rigid in case something forces you back to remote work suddenly.
 Remember, many of the businesses that weathered the past few years best were the ones that already had work-from-home policies in place and were agile enough to go with the flow.

 As your business adjusts to the current working environment, you may need to rethink your insurance coverage in light of your current situation.
-Call Pierson and Fendley Insurance at 903-784-0836, and let our independent agents help you find the coverage for where your business is today.
+Contact one of our helpful team members to help you find the coverage for where your business is today.
 We have offices in Paris, Bonham (Farm N Home) and DeKalb Texas.
 Serving Lamar, Fannin, and Bowie counties and all of Texas.